swetasingh8844/Food_Delivery/README.md

 - **Browse Menus**: Explore a wide range of menus from various restaurants.
 - **Easy Ordering**: Simple and intuitive interface for placing orders.
-- **Real-time Tracking**: Track your order in real-time from the restaurant to your doorstep.
-- **Multiple Payment Options**: Pay using credit card, debit card, or online wallets.
 - **Order History**: View your past orders and reorder your favorites.

 ## Installation